 Both brands were announced within days of each other

-January 19, 2018 by Steve Hill in Livewire with 0 comments
+January 19, 2018 by Steve Hill in Livewire, News with 0 comments

 The DGI Group, the representation firm that last week announced its intentions to bring outside sponsors to disc golf with a roster comprised of the sport’s biggest assets, has changed its name to simply The DG Group, the company said in a news release.